CUJO AI Digital Life Protection Services Deployed at Scale Across Five Leading North American Operators, Now Available in Over 25 Million Homes

 CUJO AI solutions are based on a core set of technologies that leverage AI and ML analysis for real-time detection of previously unknown threats and real-time threat intelligence for known threats.
 Instead of relying solely on a library of existing attack pattern signatures, CUJO AI actively learns from network traffic and device behavior to block ever-evolving threat vectors.

-"The CUJO AI team is made up of a highly talented professionals and the brightest minds that are ready to address and tackle the challenges of emerging threats.
+"The CUJO AI team is made up of highly talented professionals and the brightest minds that are ready to address and tackle the challenges of emerging threats.
 Our progress is evident in the marquee list of customers and the number of outstanding achievements," said Santeri Kangas, CTO of CUJO AI.
 "We are proud to be trusted by the major, forward-thinking network operators for our dedication to address their increasing need to provide users with a seamlessly integrated suite of Digital Life Protection services.
 Our team is committed to accelerate the development of AI and scale our solutions further to provide secure and personalized connected experiences."

 With over 760 million connected devices monitored and protected daily, CUJO AI brings to fixed network, mobile and public Wi-Fi operators around the world a complete portfolio of products to provide end users with a seamlessly integrated suite of Digital Life Protection services.
 Last year, CUJO AI also announced it is providing its AI-powered Digital Life Protection solutions to the largest US broadband operators, Comcast and Charter Communications.